 DOD's Office of the Actuary calculates the actuarial liabilities annually using assumptions and experience (e.g., mortality and retirement rates, health care costs, medical trend rates, and the discount rate) in accordance with SFFAS No. 33.
 Actuarial liabilities are calculated for all DOD retiree medical benefits, including both the benefits funded through the MERHCF and the benefits for pre-Medicare retirees who are paid on a pay-as-you-go basis.
-Military post-retirement health and accrued benefits payable increased \$176.3 billion.
-The increase is primarily attributable to changes in assumptions.
+Military post-retirement health and accrued benefits payable increased \$80.2 billion.
+The increase is primarily attributable to interest on the liability, normal cost, and changes in assumptions.

 In addition to the health care benefits the federal government provides for civilian and military retirees and their dependents, the VA also provides medical care to veterans on an "as available" basis, subject to the limits of the annual appropriations.
-For the FYs 2018 through 2022, the average medical care cost per year was \$86.5 billion.
+For the FYs 2019 through 2023, the average medical care cost per year was \$94.8 billion.